matter-labs/zksync-era/docs/specs/the_hyperchain/shared_bridge.md

 #### Deposit WETH

 The user can deposit WETH into the ecosystem using the WETH bridge on L1.
 The destination chain ID has to be specified.
-The Bridgehub unwraps the WETH, and keeps the ETH, and send a message to the destination L2 to mint WETH to the specified address.
+The Bridgehub unwraps the WETH, and keeps the ETH, and sends a message to the destination L2 to mint WETH to the specified address.

 ![depositWeth.png](./img/depositWeth.png)